-5 Ways 'Pretty Little Liars' Has Changed The Teen Drama Game, Because It Deserves Some Serious Recognition
+5 Ways 'PLL' Has Changed The Teen Drama Game

 Teen shows often have a reputation for being nothing more than a mindless guilty pleasure we indulge in after a rough day or week.
 The stereotype is that they're generally shallow and something we can have on in the background while we get other things done — after all, the plots are uncomplicated and predictable, so the episodes don't require our undivided attention.
 However, none of these unfortunate stereotypes are true of ABC Family's Pretty Little Liars and, although it is preceded by plenty of great teen dramas, it is also a game-changer in the genre.

 The series' central mystery is so complex and multi-layered that it's often impossible to keep everything straight, but the clues don't lie only in the characters' behavior and words.
 The show also uses literary and film references as clues, which is a clever tactic that I don'y recall seeing on many adult mystery shows.
 It also handles social issues, such as sexuality and mental illness, with sensitivity and aplomb.
 What's equally interesting is how the show's creators have used social media to engage viewers and to even influence their own writing.